Managing AI privacy settings in Microsoft Edge

 • Create a locked profile for sensitive sessions and make it the default for privileged accounts.

-• Configure profile policies so history is cleared after each session for those profiles.
+• Set profile policies so history is cleared after each session for those profiles.

 Understanding Copilot Mode implications

-Copilot bundles features that automate tasks, run multi-step Journeys, and offer a voice assistant.
-Those features are convenient, and they increase the surface area for data collection.
-Any automation that reads multiple pages carries a higher risk of leaking credentials, internal URLs or sensitive query text.
+Copilot bundles automation, multi-step Journeys, and a voice assistant.
+Useful, yes.
+It also widens the amount of data that can be touched.
+Any automation that reads several pages can leak credentials, internal URLs or sensitive query text.

 Practical impacts to plan for: